tvpollet/tvpollet.github.io/_pages/outline_statistics_mres.course-11-9web.md

 ## Contact.
 * Discussion board.
 This is the preferred method, as several of your colleagues will have either the same or very similar queries!
-* Ask me any comprehension questions during class breaks, if you want a meeting or send me an email.
+* Ask me any comprehension questions during class breaks or send me an email.
+Note that I might refer you to discussion board.
 * Additional 1 to 1 meetings are by appointment only (email).
-I am in 'CoCo' which is in the Northumberland Building (NB165) but meetings might also be virtual
+I am in 'CoCo' which is in the Northumberland Building (NB165) but meetings might also be virtual.
+These meetings are by exception only as you should raise any queries in class or via the discussion board.
 * email: [thomas.pollet@northumbria.ac.uk](mailto:thomas.pollet@northumbria.ac.uk.)
 * twitter: @tvpollet.
 * Phone details are on the learning platform.

 I typically reply within max.
 3 business days (unless you receive an out of office).
 Note that I will have limited availability during the christmas break.
-So please post questions early
+So please post questions early on the blackboard

 ## Resources.
 Check the [RStudio website](https://www.rstudio.com/).

 Give [swirl](https://swirlstats.com/) a go!

-I have compiled a (non-definitive) [reading list](http://readinglists.northumbria.ac.uk/lists/02F41246-E258-26ED-8B9C-963FD7A06F7D.html)
+I have compiled a (non-definitive) [reading list](http://readinglists.northumbria.ac.uk/lists/02F41246-E258-26ED-8B9C-963FD7A06F7D.html).
+The information on my personal website is more useful.

 Books and other stuff: